Richard W. DeKorte

 On March 16, 1975, DeKorte died of cancer at his home in Franklin Lakes, New Jersey.
-During the time between DeKorte being diagnosed, and the time of his death he was visited by former-Governor Cahill, Governor Byrne, (via helicopter landing on nearby McBride Field, amazing neighborhood children) and many other members of the New Jersey political community.

-The funeral in the gymnasium at the Most Blessed Sacrament School in Franklin Lakes drew a large crowd.
-Although his funeral was held at the school, he was not Roman Catholic.
-In addition to the state police escorting former Governor William Cahill and Governor Byrne, the Franklin Lakes Police Department provided crowd control.

-DeKorte's widow Paulette, after a remarriage, changed her name to Paulette Ramsey, and as of 2019 serves as a Councilwoman on the Franklin Lakes Borough Council.
+DeKorte's widow Paulette, after a remarriage, changed her name to Paulette Ramsey, and as of 2019 was a Councilwoman on the Franklin Lakes Borough Council.

-DeKorte sponsoring the legislation that created the Hackensack Meadowlands Development Commission.
 After DeKorte's death in 1975, the commission headquarters was named Richard W. DeKorte Park in his honor.
 The commission has been called the New Jersey Meadowlands Commission since the year 2000.